 13.2.3 The Contractor’s quotation of rates/costs for the Change of Scope shall be determined on the following principles:

-The rate for various items to be executed through change of scope order shall be estimated on the basis of analysis of rates (AOR) of [Zonal Railway, CORE,which ever is applicable] for item other than building works and as per CPWD’s AOR for building works and by applying the prevailing market rates of various input construction materials, labour, machinery and T& P.
+The rate for various items to be executed through change of scope order shall be estimated on the basis of analysis of rates (AOR) of [Zonal Railway, CORE, whichever is applicable] for item other than building works and as per CPWD’s AOR for building works and by applying the prevailing market rates of various input construction materials, labour, machinery and T& P.

+For working out rate of item in change of scope, the following shall be considered –

+(a) Input of man days, quantities of materials etc.

+(b) The market rates of various materials, labour, machinery shall be as follows:

+For materials market rate shall be based on invoices submitted by contractor or Purchase order placed by contractors for the supply of materials

+Rates for unskilled, semi-skilled and skilled workers as per the records maintained by the Contractor in accordance with the Laws subject to maximum of those payable as per minimum wages act.

+(c) Contractor’s overheads and profit at the rate of 15 (Fifteen) percent of the cost arrived by above AOR.

+(d) Applicable Taxes.

 In case AOR of any items is not available in [Zonal Railway’s or CORE’s AOR] then such rates shall be determined as per prevailing market rates in accordance with Good Industry Practice by the Authority Engineer.

 13.2.4 Upon reaching an agreement, the Authority shall issue an order (the “Change of Scope Order”) requiring the Contractor to proceed with the performance thereof.
 In the event that the Parties are unable to agree, the Authority may: